ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 ## toc

 ## Introduction
 Node views are the best thing since sliced bread, at least if you’re a fan of customization (and bread).
-Node views enable you to add literally anything to a node.
+With node views you can add interactive nodes to your editor content.
+That can literally be everything.
 If you can write it in JavaScript, you can use it in your editor.

 <!-- ```js
 import { Node } from '@tiptap/core'